witheve/docs/handbook/blocks.md

 ## Tips

 Although they are similar, it's important not to think of blocks like functions in other languages.
 Blocks don't have a name, and you don't "call" them like you do functions.
-Instead, you "use" a block by searching for the records it binds of commits.
+Instead, you "use" a block by searching for the records it creates.

 Likewise, there is no "main" block.
 Since Eve is declarative and there is no order, there is no particular starting point for a program.
 As a close analog, any block that does not search for records will be the first to execute when the program starts.
 For instance: